aschzero/homebridge-airmega/README.md

 * Fan speed adjustment
 * Toggle between manual and auto mode
 * Reports air quality
-* Reports change indication and life levels of both filters
+* Reports change indication and life levels of both filters (only visible in the Elgato Eve app)
+* Includes a light accessory to control the lights on the purifier

+## Tested Siri Commands

+These commands have been known to work:

+* "Turn the air purifier on"
+* "Turn the air purifier off"
+* "Set the air purifier to auto"
+* "Set the air purifier to manual"
+* "Set the air purifier fan to 50%"
+* "What's the air quality in \<room name\>?"

+Multiple air purifiers can be differentiated by replacing the phrase "air purifier" with its name.